Two Proteas players test positive for Covid-19

 “They will unfortunately miss the camp as they have begun the isolation protocol.

-"While both players are asymptomatic‚ CSA’s medical team will continue to regularly follow up with them to ensure their health and well-being‚” the statement said.
+“While both players are asymptomatic‚ CSA’s medical team will continue to regularly follow up with them to ensure their health and wellbeing‚” the statement said. — TimesLIVE

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.